yurimarca/my-shell-config/README.md

-# My Shell Config
+# Cosmic Ray: Universal Shell

-**A portable, "batteries-included" shell environment for Data & AI Engineers.**
+**A portable, "batteries-included" shell environment for Data & AI/ML Engineers.**

 This repository contains a unified configuration for **Zsh** and **Bash**.
 It is designed to be distro-agnostic—working identically on Pop!_OS, Fedora, Ubuntu, or remote cloud servers—without interfering with your desktop environment (GNOME/COSMIC).